alexandertrefz/essence/packages/website/optimisations.md

 **The order is fixed.** Passes run in the order they are listed below, and a pass added later is inserted where it belongs rather than appended.

+## Debugging

+**`essence dap` builds with the whole phase off.** A debug session steps through Statements, stops on bindings and reads their values back — and half of the registry exists to take exactly those away: a Constant nothing reads is dropped, a Match Handler nothing can reach is dropped, an operation over literals becomes its answer, a walk is written out where it stood.
+Stepping through the Program as WRITTEN is worth more to a debug session than any of it, so the Adapter is handed a compile that passes `--no-optimise` and nothing about that is configurable.

+That holds however the Adapter was started: the CLI injects its own in-process compile when `essence dap` runs, and the fallback that shells out to `essence build` — for `bin/esdap` and any DAP client that spawned the adapter directly — passes the flag itself, so both paths debug the same JavaScript.

 ## Passes

 ### `compile-type-tests`